 The Senior Issue, by Rich Paschall

 Recently a friend of mine commented that if Congress cut Social Security and Medicare, they will see a lot of angry seniors vote them out of office.
 Many Republicans promised to do just that before the last election.
-If they maintain control of both houses, they almost certainly will do it now.
+If they have control of both houses, they almost certainly will do it now.
 The problem here is why would seniors wait to see if something bad is going to happen before taking action?

 While seniors historically vote in larger percentage than other age groups, there are still many who stay home as if the election does not matter.
 Yes, some are physically unable to vote and do not get any help to get to the polls or vote by mail.
 Others are victims of political actions attempting to deny them the vote.
 But for many, the excuse is the same as other age groups, “My vote doesn’t really matter.”

 Of course it matters.
-In the coming midterms it matters a lot for seniors and those about to reach retirement age.
+In the coming elections it matters a lot for seniors and those about to reach retirement age.
 The Republican party has targeted what they term “entitlements” as a reason for the deficit and hope to cut back on them.
 You may recall, however, this same group of legislatures engineered a massive tax cut that primarily benefited corporations and the one percent, and resulted in a deficit of almost a trillion dollars at this writing.

 It is often repeated, but seems to fall on deaf Republican ears, that Social Security and Medicare are not “entitlements.”
 These programs are not some sort of hand-out to seniors and the disabled.
 We paid into these programs for all our working lives.
 We didn’t have a choice, either.
-We have the right expect to receive back the pensions (Social Security) and medical coverage (Medicare) we were promised.
+We have the right to expect to receive back the pensions (Social Security) and medical coverage (Medicare) we were promised.

-Then along come Republican legislators who have their pensions and medical care secured for their retirement, and now plan to cut yours.
+Then along came Republican legislators who have their pensions and medical care secured for their retirement, and now plan to cut yours.
 Their campaign promises should not be dismissed lightly.
 They are coming after your retirement savings, which they control.